Dielectric Voltage Withstand Test Explained

 What is the purpose of the Dielectric Voltage Withstand Test?

 It aims to evaluate the effectiveness of a device's insulation by applying a high voltage.
-This helps determine if the insulation can withstand electrical stress during normal operation, preventing electric shock, short circuits, and product malfunction.
+This helps determine whether the insulation can withstand electrical stress during normal operation, thereby preventing electric shock, short circuits, and product malfunctions.

 A specialized "hipot tester" applies a controlled high voltage to the device and monitors the leakage current.
 The voltage and duration are predetermined based on safety standards.
 If the leakage current remains below a predefined limit, the device passes.